MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

  After the user signs in to the appropriate app, SSO signs the user into all apps that are a part of the SSO extension policy.
 At this point, the device user can manually sign into apps that that don't use the SSO extension.

 ### Example of successful authentication
-The following sequence of events describes what a successful authentication looks like with JIT Registration for Setup Assistant with modern authentication.
+The following sequence of events describes an example of what a successful authentication looks like with JIT Registration for Setup Assistant with modern authentication.
+Your organization's experience may be different depending on your configuration for ADE.

 1. The device user turns on the device.
 2. Setup Assistant begins.
 The device user authenticates with their Azure AD credentials in Setup Assistant.